crunchbutton/crunchbutton/CONTRIBUTING.md

 <br><img src="https://cloud.githubusercontent.com/assets/10369508/6260328/05d47404-b792-11e4-9799-4ee9a0f3e542.png"><br>
 <br>Then take a screenshot of what's there.
 See #4 for instructions on screenshots.

+<br><em>If a developer has a question, please make sure to respond ASAP, or it will just get closed and not addressed properly.</em><br>
 **It is always better to provide too much information than too little.**